BeingBeyond/Being-VL-0.5/docs/Data.md

 - `--model_path`: Use the initialized beingvl-base model (from Step 1 model initialization)
 - `--vbpe_path`: Path to the trained vBPE tokenizer (from vBPE training step)
 - `--dataset_name`: Custom name for the dataset (will be used in output filenames)
+- `--batch_size`: Batch size for tokenization (adjust based on your GPU memory)
+- `--num_workers`: Number of parallel workers for data loading (adjust based on your CPU cores)

 **Output files:**
 - `*_base.jsonl`: Base tokenization without vBPE compression